pratidan2925/DevOps-AWS-Interview-Questions/Networking/Networking_README.md

 Check for resource limits and requests in Kubernetes or other environments.
 Optimize application performance, adjust configurations, or scale resources as needed.
 Implement monitoring and alerts to proactively manage CPU utilization.

+58. What is gRPC and its uses? gRPC (Google Remote Procedure Call) is a high-performance RPC framework that uses HTTP/2 for transport, Protocol Buffers as the interface description language, and enables efficient communication between services.
+It's commonly used in microservices architectures for inter-service communication due to its performance and support for multiple programming languages.
+59. What is DNS?
+The Domain Name System (DNS) translates human-readable domain names (like www.example.com) into IP addresses that computers use to identify each other on the network.
+DNS allows users to access websites using easy-to-remember names instead of numerical IP addresses.